 Land Of Dreams

 Newman sounds re-energised on Land of Dreams.
 The nihilistic humour that dominated his previous two records has largely dissipated.
-Instead he’s often nostalgic, writing autobiographical material about his childhood in New Orleans like ‘Dixie Flyer’ and ‘New Orleans Wins The War’.
+Instead, he’s often nostalgic, writing autobiographical material about his childhood in New Orleans like ‘Dixie Flyer’ and ‘New Orleans Wins The War’.
 There’s still satirical humour on songs like ‘Roll With The Punches’ and ‘I Want You To Hurt Like I Do’, but they’re balanced by warmth.
-The late 1980s sheen, with Jeff Lynne involved in production, works fine for Newman and he’s better able to pursue his interest in pre-rock music forms in this setting.
+The late 1980s sheen, with Jeff Lynne involved in the production, works fine for Newman and he’s better able to pursue his interest in pre-rock music forms in this setting.
 He’s again supported by an array of guests, including Tom Petty and Mark Knopfler.

 ‘It’s The Money That Matters’, with Knopfler on guitar, hit #1 on the Mainstream Rock chart.
 ‘I Want You To Hurt Like I Do’ is an overlooked Newman classic, with its Sam Cooke quotations, but the main attraction is the opening trio of autobiographical songs.
 Opener ‘Dixie Flyer’ is particularly good – it benefits from a busy arrangement with Newman’s New Orleans piano, horns, and twangy lead guitar all fighting for attention.
 Newman’s rarely as unguardedly happy as on ‘Falling In Love’, while he tries rapping on ‘Masterman and Baby J’; it’s not as bad as you’d expect.